The bravado is gone.

 The back driver's side tire was dug in so far that the bumper was on the ground.

-We weren't too far from home, so I got all the kids out...Lucy on my back (she was in nice school pants that would have been ruined by the mud), Bam-bam in my arms (no shoes on that boy)...Tiny and Angel Face walking, and Miss M holding Lucky.
+We weren't too far from home, so I got all the kids out...Bekah on my back (she was in nice school pants that would have been ruined by the mud), Samuel in my arms (no shoes on that boy)...Thomas and Nathan walking, and Emily holding Isaac.

-I got the two I had home and went back up the road to get Lucky.
+I got the two I had home and went back up the road to get Isaac.

-Once everyone was situated here, I headed back up the road to wait at the van until P could come pull the van out with the trusty 'Burban.
+Once everyone was situated here, I headed back up the road to wait at the van until Pat could come pull the van out with the trusty 'Burban.

 It was a quick job to pull the van out once it was hooked up.